International and Global Studies Courses

 An independently-configured course that students undertake for the purpose of writing an Honors Thesis with direction from an honors advisor and further advice from a second reader.
 Requires also a public presentation of the thesis.
-Prerequisite: Professor consent and prerequisite override required.
+Prerequisite: Instructor prerequisite override required.

 INGS 406 From Berlin to Addis Ababa: Africa and International Summitry (4)